The Bubble Barrier

 The Bubble Barrier comprises of three main components: the bubble curtain, the compressor, and the catchment system.
 The three components are designed to work together to create an optimal solution at each location.
 The components outlined:

 The placement and required airflow of our bubble curtain are decided according to the location’s flow dynamics.
-The Bubble Tubing® is made out of flexible 100% PVC and is optimally suited to be applied in a wide range of locations.
+The Bubble Tubing® is made out of PVC rubber tubing and is optimally suited to be applied in a wide range of locations.

 The bubble curtain is created by using compressed ambient air.
 We use electric compressors that are tailored to the bubble curtain’s requirements, continuous operation, and location-specific characteristics.
 Wherever possible, we try to power our Bubble Barrier with renewable energy.
 This may vary per city and infrastructure.